Historic Preservation (HP)

 Courses

 Study of architectural history to gain fluency in the stylistic terms so essential to historic preservation and to public support for conserving our architectural heritage.
-Prerequisites: Admission to the Historic Preservation graduate program; or twelve hours of History and minimum Junior standing.
+Prerequisites: Historic Preservation Graduate student; or twelve hours of History, minimum Junior standing; or Instructor permission.

 HP 5201.
 History on the Land.
 3 Credits.

 Identifying and interpreting evidence of the cultural forces - early settlement patterns, transportation, industry, agriculture, planning, conservation - that have shaped our land, buildings, towns, and cities.
-Prerequisites: Admission to the Historic Preservation graduate program; or twelve hours of History and minimum Junior standing.
+Prerequisites: Historic Preservation Graduate student; or twelve hours of History, minimum Junior standing; or Instructor permission.

 HP 5990.
 Special Topics.
 1-18 Credits.